-- 33.01 An employee of the District who has successfully completed a certified diver's course and self paid the expenses shall be given a pay increase of twelve dollars (\$12.00) bi-weekly. - An employee of the District who has successfully completed a certified Smoke Diver's Course and self-paid the expenses shall be given a pay increase of twelve dollars (\$12.00) bi-weekly. - An employee of the District who has completed a total of eighty (80) hours in courses approved by the Fire Chief or his designee with the recommendation of the Training Bureau Educational Committee will receive a pay increase of ten dollars (\$10.00) bi-weekly.
-The courses for which the employee seeks educational incentive pay must be approved by the Fire Chief or his designee with the recommendation of the Training Bureau Educational Committee prior to enrollment.
-There will be a maximum of four (4) eighty-hour blocks per employee. - B. The hours involved in the Fire Fighters State Minimum Standards Basic Recruit Training are excluded from this agreement. - C. The Educational Committee will consist of the Fire Chief, Assistant Fire Chief and two (2) members of the bargaining unit.
+- 33.01 An employee of the District who has successfully completed a certified diver's course and self paid the expenses shall be given a pay increase of twelve dollars (\$12.00) bi-weekly. - 33.02 An employee of the District who has successfully completed a certified Smoke Diver's Course and self paid the expenses shall be given a pay increase of twelve dollars (\$12.00) biweekly. - 33.03 A. An employee of the District who has completed a total of eighty (80) hours in courses approved by the Educational Committee will receive a pay increase of ten dollars (\$10.00) bi-weekly.
+The courses for which the employee seeks educational incentive pay must be approved by the Educational Committee prior to enrollment.
+There will be a maximum of four (4) eighty hour blocks per employee. - B. The hours involved in the Fire Fighters State Minimum Standards Basic Recruit Training are excluded from this agreement. - C. The Educational Committee will consist of the Fire Chief, Assistant Fire Chief and two (2) members of the bargaining unit.
 Should the vote of the Committee end in a tie, the Fire Chief shall be given another vote to break the tie.
-This committee will establish criteria for sections 33.08 and 33.09. - 33.04 All personnel that are certified in Heavy Rescue as of 09/30/85 will continue to receive twelve dollars (\$12.00) bi-weekly for that certification. - 33.035 The incentives offered in this article (from 33.01 through 33.024) shall be available only for employees who have qualified for the particular incentives by March 24, 1994.
+This committee will establish criteria for sections 33.08 and 33.09. - 33.04 All personnel that are certified in Heavy Rescue as of 09/30/85 will continue to receive twelve dollars (\$12.00) bi-weekly for that certification. - 33.05 The incentives offered in this article (from 33.01 through 33.04) shall be available only for employees who have qualified for the particular incentives by March 24, 1994. - 33.06 An employee who is qualified and certified as a Paramedic may assume the duties of the E.M.S.
+Field Training Officer and shall receive a pay increase of sixty dollars (\$60.00) biweekly.
+There will be a maximum of twelve (12) E.M.S.
+Field Training Officers in the department.